KJAlnajjar/ViolaClef/README.md

 # ViolaClef

-ViolaClef is a swift project I've made to practice TDD and the things I've learned from a book I've read recently and really liked called `iOS Unit Testing by Example XCTest Tips and Techniques Using Swift by Jon Reid`
+ViolaClef is a swift project I've made to practice TDD and the things I've learned from a book I've read recently and really liked called `iOS Unit Testing by Example XCTest Tips and Techniques Using Swift by Jon Reid`.

 I've paid way more attention to the code and the tests than the UI of the application, the way we code is as important as the UI.